 By listening to the Crew Call Line in the week leading to sail day, you’ll know what time to show up on sail day.
 You’ll sign in with the Port Captain – and once your contract is signed, it’s time to get to work.

 You’ll want to stash all your gear aboard the ship before you get to work.
 There isn’t always time for you to get settled into your cabin before crew call and work starts, but you can at least stow your bags for now.
-Your cabin is tiny, but it’s yours: a bunk, a desk, and a locker.
+Your cabin is small, but it’s yours: a bunk, a desk, and a locker.
 There’s not much room, so don’t bring rolling or hard-shelled luggage aboard: pack your gear in soft-sided bags like the traditional seabag to maximize your space.
-Some crew members bring tvs, laptops, dvd players, or video games with them for their off hours; others prefer to read books or magazines.
+There is Wi-Fi aboard, though note that you won't be able to stream as fast as you would at home.
+Better to load up movies onto your devicce before coming aboard.
+Generally you can text and communicate easily with your family while at sea, though there are sometimes technical problems.
 Just remember – make sure you get enough sleep whenever you can, because the work won’t go away just because you stayed up all night watching a screen…

 By sail day, the holds are usually already pretty full.
 The longshoremen will see to the final loading of any cargo for the holds.
 You’ll be more concerned with deck cargo.